LogicLogic in Rocq

 properties are easier to express using Prop than bool, since

-recursive function definitions in Coq are subject to significant
+recursive function definitions in Rocq are subject to significant

 restrictions.
 For instance, the next chapter shows how to define the